Related: Get a Mississippi Registered Agent

 If you wish to do business in Mississippi with your out-of-state company, you typically need to apply for a Mississippi Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Mississippi.
+Acquiring Mississippi Foreign Qualification, allows a company formed in Delaware or any other state to legally transact business in Mississippi.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-Mississippi requires an application to be submitted along with a fee of $250 for LLCs or $500 for corporations.
+A application for your Mississippi Certificate of Authority must be submitted along with a fee of $250 for LLCs or $500 for corporations.
 An additional online processing fee may also be imposed by the state.
 This fee is typically nominal (approximately $8 for an LLC or $13 for a corporation) but may vary

 In addition, you must appoint and maintain a Mississippi Registered Agent at all times.
 We can provide this service for just $99 per year.